Holographic CCFT Pseudo-Entropy: Pseudo-entropy in CCFT via dS holography

-The dictionary for flat/CCFT correspondence can be derived not only from AdS/CFT but also from dS/CFT \cite{Strominger:2001pn}.
-In this duality, the CFT dual to asymptotically dS spacetimes is a Euclidean, non-unitary field theory.
-The non-unitary nature of this theory implies that the entanglement entropy of any subsystem is inherently a complex quantity, thus constituting pseudo-entropy rather than conventional entropy.

-The holographic dual for pseudo-entropy is defined as the length of spacelike curves in asymptotically dS spacetimes for the real part, and the length of timelike curves for the imaginary part.
+The dictionary for flat/CCFT correspondence can be derived not only from AdS/CFT but also from ds holography.
+In this context, the holographic dual for pseudo-entropy is defined as the length of spacelike curves in asymptotically dS spacetimes for the real part, and the length of timelike curves for the imaginary part \cite{Doi:2022iyj, Doi:2023zaf}.
 We expect that by taking an appropriate limit of these curves, we can obtain the equivalent quantity in CCFT within the flat/CCFT framework.

-To this end, we begin with ds$_3$ space in BMS coordinates, which has the following metric:
+To this end, we begin with dS$_3$ space in BMS coordinates, which has the following metric:

 where $\ell$ is the radius of dS spacetime.
 This spacetime has a cosmological horizon located at $r=\ell$.
 By comparing the metrics of AdS$_3$ and dS$_3$ in BMS coordinates, we find that they can be transformed into each other by replacing $\ell$ with $i\ell$.
 Therefore, instead of directly deriving curves with a well-defined flat-space limit, we begin with the curves \eqref{spacelike BMS RT} and \eqref{timelike BMS RT} and apply the transformation $\ell\to i\ell$.
 The result is that the spacelike curve in dS$_3$ becomes,